 Two separate agencies credential echocardiography and vascular laboratory services: ICAEL and ICAVL, respectively.
 Private offices and hospitals providing vascular ultrasound studies (whether in conjunction with echocardiography or as a standalone service) should be–and will eventually be required to be–credentialed by the appropriate agency.

-The entire body of certification guidelines can now be downloaded for free: ICAEL Guidelines and ICAVL Guidelines.
+The entire body of certification guidelines can now be downloaded for free through the Intersocietal Accreditation Commission.
 The process is still voluntary, and payment is still allowed in non-credentialed labs provided physician and sonographer credentialing criteria have been met.
 As the Affordable Care Act unfolds to its full bloom, this will inevitably evolve to a more restrictive mode.